astrascalla/website/content/why-airbnb-will-take-over-the-world-with-remote-work/index.md

 <br>

-Where you live or who you are really doesn't matter.
+Where you live or who you are really doesn't matter, making crypto ideal for cross-border payments.

 <br>